GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   In general, there can be multiple (parallel) edges between two nodes when a class references two or more methods and fields of another class.
   Self-loops (references between the same class) are possible and common.
-However, it is safe to omit such references during static linkage checks, because the Java compiler ensures that the self-loop references are linkage compatible.
+However, it is safe to omit such references when checking the reachability to static linkage errors, because the Java compiler ensures that the self-loop references are linkage compatible.

+- **Reference**: a relationship from a class to another class on how the former uses the latter.
+A reference is represented as an edge a class usage graph.
-- **A reference**: in the class usage graph, the relationship between two classes is either a _class reference_, _method reference_ or _field reference_.
+  A reference is either a _class reference_, _method reference_ or _field reference_:

-  A _method reference_ indicates that the source class invokes a (static or non-static) method of the destination class.

-  A _field reference_ indicates that the source class accesses a (static or non-static) field of the destination class.

   A _class reference_ indicates that the source class uses the destination class without referencing a specific field or method (e.g., class inheritance).

+  A _method reference_ indicates that the source class invokes a method of the destination class.

+  A _field reference_ indicates that the source class accesses a field of the destination class.

 - **Reachability** is the attribute of classes (nodes in the graph)